 This historic colonial manor house (perhaps the first Spanish construction in Cuzco) is centrally located on an ancient Incan settlement near Cuzo’s present-day main square.
 Eleven spacious suites surround a sumptuous courtyard, where the patina of time is tastefully preserved.
 Contemporary amenities create the ambience of comfort and exclusivity enjoyed by guests of the hotel.
 View hotel website »

-This trip is rated Moderate to Challenging.
+This trip is rated Avid.
 Our daily walks range in distance from 4 to 10 km (2.5 to 6 mi.), on cobbled city streets, grassy terraced hillsides and along the winding footpaths of the Inca Trail.
 We travel throughout the Sacred Valley at altitudes between 1,500 and 3,200 m (5,000 and 11,000 ft.).
 Apart from one challenging walk up to Machu Picchu, it’s moderate going.
 You may find, however, that the effect of the altitude will make the walks require more effort than they would at lower elevations.
 Expect some uneven stairs on our hikes in the ruins as well as some sheer drop-offs in places.

 Walking Sticks &